-Forward voltage of a diode connected to Vin through a resistor
+Forward voltage of a diode connected to Vin through a resistor (analysis)

-Vf calculator
+Forward voltage Vf calculator

 Vin : Input voltage [V]

-R : Series resistance [Ω]
+R : External series resistance [Ω]

 Tj : Junction temperature [°C]